ivars-p/posti-tests/README.md

 Possible improvements
 ---------------
-- Improve the way data is passed to the test cases - for cucumber there is data tables, would like to create smthing similar
+- Improve the way data is passed to the test cases - for cucumber there is data tables, would like to create smthing similar.
 - Introduce some sort of soft assertions' mechanism.
+- Shorten test scenarios a bit, I think they might be a bit to complex.